 The pages may be ranked initially by information retrieval relevance scores and importance scores such as PageRank.

-Pages may then be re-ranked or demoted based upon a statistical review where content on those pages is broken down into different n-gram, such as 5 word long n-grams that would break the content of a page into consecutive groupings of the words found on a page, and create statistics about those groupings and compare them to other n-gram groupings on other pages on the Web.
-An example n-gram analysis of a well known phrase using 5 words:
+Pages may then be re-ranked or demoted based upon a statistical review where content on those pages is broken down into different n-grams, such as 5 word long n-grams that would break the content of a page into consecutive groupings of the words found on a page, and create statistics about those groupings and compare them to other n-gram groupings on other pages on the Web.
+An example n-gram analysis of a well-known phrase using 5 words:

 The quick brown fox jumps

 quick brown fox jumps over